Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Methods

 \subsection{Identifiability}

 Model identifiability is vital to obtain unique and consistent parameter estimates.
 Identifiability of univariate and multivariate finite mixtures of normal distributions has been proved \citep{teicher1963, yakowitz1968}.
 With regards to the mixtures of MVPLN distributions, the estimates for $\mathbf{\Phi}_{g}$ and $\mathbf{\Omega}_{g}$ are only unique up to a strictly positive constant.
-Thus, there is lack of uniqueness of the Kronecker product of the two covariance matrices, $\mathbf{\Sigma}_g = \mathbf{\Phi}_{g} \otimes \mathbf{\Omega}_{g}$ for all $g = 1, \ldots, G$ \citep{Viroli2011b}.
-To eliminate identifiability issues, a constraint needs to be imposed on $\mathbf{\Phi}_{g}$ and $\mathbf{\Omega}_{g}$.
-This can be achieved by setting the trace of $\mathbf{\Omega}_{g}$ to be equal to $p$ or trace of $\mathbf{\Phi}_{g}$ to be equal to $r$ \citep{Vermunt2007, Viroli2011b, Anderlucci2015}.
-An alternative solution is to set the first diagonal element of $\mathbf{\Phi}_{g}$ to be 1 \citep{Gallaugher2017}.
-The latter solution is used for all analyses in this paper.
-To obtain final parameter estimates, the resulting $\hat{\mathbf{\Phi}}_{g}$ is divided by the first diagonal element of $\hat{\mathbf{\Phi}}_{g}$, and $\hat{\mathbf{\Omega}}_{g}$ is multiplied by the first diagonal element of $\hat{\mathbf{\Phi}}_{g}$.
+To eliminate identifiability issues, a constraint needs to be imposed, e.g., the trace of $\mathbf{\Omega}_{g}$ can be set equal to $p$, the trace of $\mathbf{\Phi}_{g}$ can be set equal to $r$, or the first diagonal element of $\mathbf{\Phi}_{g}$ can be set equal to~1.
+The latter solution, which is used by \cite{Gallaugher2017}, is used for all analyses in this paper.
+To obtain final parameter estimates, the resulting $\mathbf{\Phi}^{(t)}_{g}$ is divided by the first diagonal element of $\mathbf{\Phi}^{(t)}_{g}$, and $\mathbf{\Omega}^{(t)}_{g}$ is multiplied by the first diagonal element of $\mathbf{\Phi}^{(t)}_{g}$.